seagram/seagram.dev/src/pages/posts/lengthened-partials.md

 was found that an emphasis on eccentric control rather than a strict duration is more optimal for enhancing muscle stimulation.

-## Range of Motion and Muscle Lengths
+## range of motion and muscle lengths

 The most significant finding was the role of ROM in hypertrophy.
 Traditional evidence suggested that full ROM was optimal, but the study